 - Walk-and-turn (WAT test) – The walk-and-turn test requires the driver to walk in a straight line for a short distance.
 This must also be done in a toe-to-toe fashion and with the driver’s arms held straight out.
 Officers will look for behaviors such as the inability of the driver to keep their balance or failure to follow the given instructions.

-When a Field Sobriety Test is Failed
+When You Fail a Field Sobriety Test

 If a driver fails any of these tests, the officer will likely ask the driver to take a breathalyzer test or immediately arrest them for DWI.
 Many of these tests are recorded via a camera within the patrol car, making the results observable by both prosecutors and defense attorneys.
 The driver will then likely have to stay in jail for three days.